 There are many different types of parental leave, and it will be offered to different people depending on their circumstances.

-Shared parental leave allows mothers to share a portion of their maternity leave with the fathers up until their child’s first birthday.
+Shared parental leave allows eligible parents to share up to 50 weeks of leave and up to 37 weeks of pay, which must be taken within the child’s first year.
 This allows for greater flexibility in terms of time off and mothers and fathers can combine their maternity or paternity leave to be off at the same time as well.

 Conclusion

-Statutory paternity leave can be tricky to navigate, but with our guide you’ll be able to figure out what you’re entitled to and when you should inform your employer that you need to take it.
+Statutory paternity leave and pay can be tricky to navigate, but with our guide you’ll be able to figure out what you’re entitled to and when you should inform your employer that you need to take it.
+Understanding your paternity pay, UK rights and SPP eligibility helps you plan effectively and meet notice requirements.

-If you’re an employer and you want to keep track of your employee’s paternity leave, our payroll software and our HR software will help you pay your employees properly and let you know when they are taking parental leave.
+If you’re an employer and you want to keep track of your employee’s paternity leave, our payroll software and our HR software will help you pay your employees properly and let you know when they are taking parental leave or shared parental leave.